✓ Plan and book your perfect crossing – simple, fast, and reliable | Explore Ferrygogo worldwide 🌐

 You will need to continue travelling from the Netherlands (or France) to Germany or Denmark.

 There are two ways to reach the bridge: via the Danish motorway or via the (short) ferry from Puttgarden to Rødby.
 From Rødby, you can continue towards Copenhagen.
-Overall, you will save time and money if you choose this route with the ferry from Germany to Denmark.
+You will save time and money if you choose this route, using the ferry from Germany to Denmark.

 Option 1: Via the Ferry from Germany to Denmark